siddhshah/FPGA-UltrasonicRadar/README.md

 # FPGA-UltrasonicRadar
-1-dimensional object mapper using a Xilinx Spartan-7 FPGA board and an HC-SR04 Ultrasonic Sensor.
+1-dimensional object mapper created in SystemVerilog using a Xilinx Spartan-7 FPGA board and an HC-SR04 Ultrasonic Sensor.
 Displays real-time object position on an HDMI or VGA display.

 ## System Description
 This is a SystemVerilog-based 1D ultrasonic radar using the HC-SR04 ultrasonic sensor and a Xilinx Spartan-7 FPGA that outputs real-time distance data for the closest object to the sensor.

 Distance is displayed through a live centimeter-based distance tracker, and a red on-screen 'X' will move along the screen based on the object's live position changes.
 Positional benchmarks are included for the user.
+Distance range is 2-400 cm.

 Moving within 15 centimeters of the sensor will play an aggressive audio alert on the connected audio device and rapidly flash the screen in red and black.